Fred Etcher

 Frederick Keith Etcher (August 23, 1932 - November 25, 2011) was a Canadian ice hockey left winger who competed in the 1960 Winter Olympics.
 He was born in Oshawa, Ontario.

-Etcher won the silver medal at the 1960 Winter Olympics in ice hockey and still holds the record for the most points (9 goals, 12 assists) in a single Olympic tournament.
-Etcher is also tied for the record of the most assists in a single Olympic tournament.
+Etcher won the silver medal at the 1960 Winter Olympics in ice hockey.

 He played for Oshawa Generals.
 Etcher played 102 matches in the Ontario Hockey Association.

 Etcher was a member of the Church of Jesus Christ of Latter-day Saints.
 This fact was often noted in contemporary news accounts of his hockey career.